ADVERTISING | |||||

 Mode of Delivery: | Face to face |

-Course Coordinator : | Assist.
+Course Coordinator : | Assoc.
 Prof. HANDE BİLSEL |

 Course Lecturer(s): |

-Assist.
+Assoc.
 Prof. HANDE BİLSEL |

 Recommended Optional Program Components: | None |

-Course Objectives: | •The fundamental premise of the course is that a consumer’s sense of who they are should relate to what they buy.
+Course Objectives: | The fundamental premise of the course is that a consumer’s sense of who they are should relate to what they buy.
 But why, when, where and how?
 And if this is indeed the case, what implications does this premise suggest with respect to marketing?
 In this course, we examine these questions in a variety of consumer domains.
-Therefore, this course will introduce you to the topic of consumer behavior, but from an interpersonal and self-concept oriented point of view. •You will learn how and why consumers behave by examining how we use products to define ourselves and how this self-definition affects our attention and perception, our motivation to buy, our memory for brands, product and advertising awareness, our brand attitudes, product judgment and choice, customer satisfaction and brand loyalty. •In uncovering answers to these questions, students will develop a deep understanding of the psychological basis of consumer behavior within its self-defining context, while developing a customer analysis ‘toolbox’ for making informed decisions about marketing/advertising strategy based on how consumers use products to create, define and enhance their self-identities. |
+Therefore, this course will introduce you to the topic of consumer behavior, but from an interpersonal and self-concept oriented point of view.
+The main objectives of the course are: • To provide an initial introduction to the fundamental behavioral concepts that impact consumers • To provide a basic understanding of how different concepts of consumer behavior can be used within a specific context (the Indian context) • To provide an understanding of how behavioral concepts are useful in managing brands in a specific context. |

 The students who have succeeded in this course; I. Analyze the meaning and influences guiding the decisions and behaviors of culturally-driven phenomenon.
 II.
 Question the power of individual influences on decision making and consumption.
 III.
 Relate internal dynamics such as personality and motivation to the choices consumers make.
 IV.
 Relate the functions of attitudes to consumer behavior V. Assess the components and stages of the individual decision-making process.
 VI.
 Relate group dynamics and the relative influence of various group members to the choices made by groups of people.
 VII.
 Assess the components and stage of the group decision-making process.
 VIII.
 Appraise the applicability of consumer behavior theories to interpreting why consumers behave as they do.
 IX.
 Evaluate the influence of culture and subculture on consumer consumption preferences.. |

 This course provides students with information on theories of consumer behavior, the motivation, knowledge, attittudes, belief and behaviors of consumers.
-Also the factors in the changing environment that effects the consumer will be analyzed. |
+Also the factors in the changing environment that effects the consumer will be analyzed.
+The teaching methods to be used are as follows; Lecture: Explaining course topics to students.
+Reading: Students reading course materials. |

 Week | Subject | Related Preparation |